The Land Restoration Fund and Australia's carbon market

 The Clean Energy Regulator oversees the ACCU Scheme and issues Australian Carbon Credit Units (ACCUs) under the Carbon Credits (Carbon Farming Initiative) Act 2011.

-Safeguard mechanism: an Australian Government legislative requirement on large emitters that exceed their emissions baseline to purchase ACCUs from eligible carbon farming projects equivalent to the level of carbon emissions they have emitted above their baseline.
+| Compliance buyers | The compliance (regulatory) market is used by entities that by law must account for their carbon dioxide emissions.
+For example: Safeguard mechanism: an Australian Government legislative requirement on large emitters that exceed their emissions baseline to purchase ACCUs from eligible carbon farming projects equivalent to the level of carbon emissions they have emitted above their baseline.
+The ACCUs are then surrendered, which means they are cancelled in the Australian National Registry of Emissions Units (ANREU) and cannot be used again. |

 How does the Land Restoration Fund fit with the existing ACCU Scheme?

-The Land Restoration Fund (LRF) is different to the ACCU Scheme because it supports projects that deliver demonstrated environmental, socio-economic and/or First Nations outcomes – called co-benefits – in addition to sequestering or avoiding carbon emissions.
-The LRF pays for these priority co-benefits in the overall sum offered to landholders.
+The Land Restoration Fund (LRF) complements the ACCU Scheme because it supports projects that deliver demonstrated environmental, socio-economic and/or First Nations outcomes – called co-benefits – in addition to sequestering or avoiding carbon emissions.

 All LRF projects need to be registered with the Clean Energy Regulator and generate ACCUs.

 All LRF participants must follow an ACCU Scheme method for their carbon farming project.
 The methods explain how to carry out a project and measure the resulting reductions in emissions.
 The list of ACCU Scheme methods eligible for LRF investment will be specific to each LRF investment round.
-Read more about Carbon farming methods.
+Read more about carbon farming methods.

-Land Restoration Fund
+| Land Restoration Fund | ACCU Scheme |

 Purchases ACCUs